jeffreykegler/old_kollos/notes/misc/constant_space.md

 does not affect the overall time complexity of the algorithm.
 So what's the point?

-In fact, in many cases, there may be little or not point.
+In fact, in many cases, there may be little or no point.
 Compilers incur major space requirements for optimization and other purposes, and in their context optimizing the parser for space may be pointless.